 With a higher wage comes greater spending power, which means that people will be able to buy more goods and services with their earnings.

 However, there are still some things that we need to consider when looking at this number.

 First, we need to consider that this number does not consider people who live in rural parts of the country-they make less than $45,000 on average.

 Is Canada a good place to live?

-There are many different factors that go into deciding if Canada worth the cost and if is a good place for you to live including the climate, crime rates, and government policies such as taxes and employment law.
+Many different factors decide if Canada is worth the cost and a good place for you to live, including the climate, crime rates, and government policies such as taxes and employment laws.